marc-leblanc/terraform-api-helpers/readme.md

 - input validation
 - Variable types to allow setting Environment variables
 - Checking if the variables already exist or not
+- Error tracking
+- Add option to create new/update variables.
+This currently will error on variables that already exist